crohrer/spotifyRadioPlaylist/readme.md

 To update run `git pull` in your installation and you will get the latest changes.

 Please note: Upgrading a Patch release (like from 2.2.0 to 2.2.1) will work with your existing config-file, upgrading a Major or Minor release might make it neccessary to upgrade your configuration.
 Please read the release notes and refer to the `config.example.json` file.

+## Contributing

+If you successfully use this script for a radio station that is not listed yet in `station-examples.md`, please add that config to the examples.
+It might help others.

+If you try this script on a new radio station and something doesn't work, open an issue with a description of the problem & your radio station config (Don't forget to remove your clientId & clientSecret!).
+Maybe we can get it to work.

+Feel free to fork the project.
+If you want to implement a new feature, open a new issue so we can figure out how this fits into the existing structure.
+I'm looking forward to pull requests :)